 No, I don’t have a church who cares, but I have a heavenly father who does, and now I have a fellow survivor who does.

-An update since publishing: "Unbelievable!
-My pharmacist at the village chemist just asked to put the poster and the photos on her health & wellbeing Facebook/ website page too, to raise awareness!"
+"Unbelievable!
+My pharmacist at the village chemist just asked to put the poster and some photos on her health & wellbeing Facebook/ website page too, to raise awareness!"

-And then the next day: "I had the most gorgeous email from the local council this morning.
+"I had the most gorgeous email from the local council this morning.
 They have offered space on the wall in the garden for me to place a permanent plaque to remember those who have lost their lives to gender-based violence."
+Anne is now working hard to get this plaque installed in the memorial garden, as a permanent tribute to the many women and girls who should still be with us.